Subkeys

 Scenarios

 The reason for using different subkeys for different purposes is to separate the functionalities to achieve the greatest possible safety without restricting their usability.
-They can be treated and stored differently depending on their purpose and security needs.
+They can be treated and stored differently, depending on their purpose and security needs.

 Subkeys are key pairs, but associated with the primary key.
-For example, there is a difference between GnuPG and Sequoia PGP in how keys are structured by default when it is generated.
-GnuPG generates a signing and certification key as primary key and an encryption subkey in addition, whereas Sequoia PGP generates a primary key for certification and respectively subkeys for authentication, signing and encryption.
+There are differences between Sequoia PGP and other OpenPGP implementations in how keys are structured by default when they are generated.
+Sequoia PGP generates a primary key for certification and respectively subkeys for authentication, signing and encryption.

 In this scenarios subkeys are the ones to use for frequent work.
 Then you just need to publish the certificates of the respective subkeys.
 It makes sense to rotate them more often by revoking them faster and let them expire earlier than the primary key.
 The primary key can be used to revoke a subkey if it's needed.